aurora-dot/KR-Checkers/README.md

 ## Requirements
 Please make sure you have these installed:
-- python version `3.9.6` or above
+- python version `3.6.6` or above
-    - Check python version: `python3 -V` in the Terminal / CMD
+    - Check python version: `python -V` in the Terminal / CMD
-- pip version `21.2.3` or above
+- pip version `21.1.1` or above
-    - Check pip version: `pip3 -V` in the Terminal / CMD
+    - Check pip version: `python -m pip -V` in the Terminal / CMD

  You can install the latest version from [here](https://www.python.org/downloads/).